 Model Train Resource: Online Videos of Great HO-Scale Track Plans

 HO-scale track plans are easily the most popular type in the model railroading world because they balance detail with space considerations.
-The ratio of 1/87 scales an average man down to the height of an inch.
+The ratio of 1/87 scales an average man down to the height of an inch, which packs a lot of model rail operations into a room or a basement.
 Grab something to eat and drink, so you can relax and enjoy the work of some of this scale’s finest craftsmen.

 SMARTTInc HO-Scale Track Plans

 Set in San Juan, Puerto Rico, this example of HO-scale track plans by Scale Models, Arts & Technologies, Inc, epitomizes the custom builder’s work.
 Consisting of five modules measuring a total of 6-by-38 feet, the pike has a simple double-tracked loop traversed by a modern tram.
 Scratch-built buildings, based on real city structures, dominate the miniature skyline.
 Highlights include the monolithic Old San Juan Capitol Building and the Art Deco headquarters of Banco Popular, the company that commissioned the layout.
 Every ten minutes, night descends to the sounds of local frogs, the twinkling of stars and the lighting of building interiors.

 A local news report in Sheboygan, Wisconsin, describes Mark Preussler’s Soo Line layout set in 1954.
 Watch diesels, steamers and switchers, complete with realistic sound, pull freight and passenger consists through a nicely scenicked basement empire with small towns, a working turntable and small stretches of forest.
 The videos features close-ups of figures, structures, track work and of-course, trains.